European Car of the Year: 1960s

 Peugeot claimed the accolade for the first time with the 1969 award, which was won by its 504 saloon, a large family car which offered a high standard of interior comfort and build quality.

+1970s

-The Fiat 128 was the next winner of the award, while a year later the innovative new Citroën GS family saloon won the award.
+The Fiat 128 was the next winner of the award in 1970, while a year in 1971 later the innovative new Citroën GS family saloon won the award.

 Fiat became the first manufacturer to win the award for a third time when its 127 supermini won the 1972 title.
-The next winner of the award was the Audi 80, and the 1974 award went to the Mercedes-Benz 450SE luxury saloon.
+The next winner of the award in 1973 was the Audi 80, and the 1974 award went to the Mercedes-Benz 450SE luxury saloon.

 Despite financial problems which led to its takeover by Peugeot that year, Citroën won the accolade in 1975 with its flagship CX saloon, which fought off a strong challenge from the highly acclaimed Volkswagen Golf.
-Then came Chrysler Europe's first winner of the award, the contemporary Simca 1307/1308 (Chrysler Alpine in the United Kingdom).
+Then came Chrysler Europe's first winner of the award in 1976, the contemporary Simca 1307/1308 (Chrysler Alpine in the United Kingdom).
 Despite all the strife which troubled British Leyland throughout the 1970s, the state-owned carmaker achieved recognition for 1977 when its Rover 3500 executive car won the award.
-This was the last time a British marque would win the contest (discounting the Vauxhall models which were badge engineered Opels) - until the Jaguar I-Pace took the crown in 2019.
+This was the last time a British marque would win the contest (discounting the Vauxhall models which were badge engineered Opels) – until the Jaguar I-Pace took the crown in 2019.

 Sports cars have traditionally accounted for only a tiny percentage of car sales throughout Europe, but the European Car of the Year accolade was won by one for 1978, when the Porsche 928 sealed the award in the face of competition from the BMW 7 Series and Ford Granada.

 Just before the sale of its European division to Peugeot, Chrysler achieved a success second in the contest with its Horizon, which won the 1979 award ahead of one of its main rivals, Fiat Ritmo/Strada.
-Lancia finally achieved recognition a year later when its stylish new Delta hatchback was voted European Car of the Year.